 Cal OES will work in coordination with the County of Sonoma and City of Santa Rosa to examine sites of concern and determine if over excavation occurred.
-For properties that are determined to be over excavated, the State’s contractor will work quickly to return excess soil that should not have been removed.
+For properties that are determined to be over excavated, the State’s contractor will work to restore the property to appropriate elevations.
 The amount of soil that was over excavated will be replaced on the site in a manner that is compliant with Sonoma County and the City of Santa Rosa building standards.

 The County of Sonoma and City of Santa Rosa have established a local phone number to receive concerns from property owners who believe that too much soil was removed from their home sites and to coordinate the process for the State to assess these properties.

 - Property owners can call the Sonoma County Recovers Information Line at (707) 565-1222 between 8:00 a.m. and 5:00 p.m., Monday – Friday.

 - Email email@example.com

 - Or visit the County Administrator’s Office located at 575 Administration Drive Suite 104A.

 Property owners must report concerns by 5pm on September 21, 2018, to receive a site assessment.